 - Additional government and local stock exchange charges are payable for certain international markets.
 These will be added to your contract note.

-- A foreign exchange charge of 1.00% will be included in the rate used to convert the value of your deal to sterling.
-We may share a proportion of this with our service provider.
+- A foreign exchange charge will be applied to the value of your deal.
+This charge is tiered so the overall charge paid will be a blended rate based on the value of the deal that falls into each tier.
+We may share a proportion of this charge with our service provider.

 Drawdown and other pension charges

 - The annual charge will be payable when the SIPP is first put into drawdown if you are to receive a regular income or when the regular income or regular uncrystallised funds pension lump sums are set up, and on each subsequent anniversary.

 - The closure charge will apply where you have reduced the value of your SIPP to £1,000 or less through taking flexi-access drawdown or uncrystallised funds pension lump sums within 12 months of opening your SIPP.
 We will be entitled to close your account and pay the remaining funds to you, after deducting our charges.

 - Where we make a one-off payment by CHAPS at your request please note that the CHAPS charge will apply in addition to the one-off payment charge.

 Interest rates paid on the cash held in your SIPP cash account

 - When comparing charges between different SIPP product providers, you should also compare the interest rates payable on your cash, particularly if you intend to hold significant sums of money in cash.
 The amount of interest paid will depend on the amount you choose to hold in cash and market interest rates.